FredHutch/nf-anvio-pangenome/README.md

 genomes from outside this group.
 This data will be available in your output folder and be titled YOUR_PANGENOME-enriched-functions-category.txt

-You can use the `--min_allignment_fraction` parameter to eliminate ANI scores between two genomes if the alignment fraction is less than you deem trustable.
+You can use the `--min_alignment_fraction` parameter to eliminate ANI scores between two genomes if the alignment fraction is less than you deem trustable.
 When you set a value, anvi'o will go through the ANI results, and set percent identity scores between two genomes to 0 if alignment fraction *between either of them* is less than the parameter described here.
 The default